c3d/xl/doc/HANDBOOK_0-introduction.md

-This can easily be mis-interpreted as being a mere markup language, something similar to [markdown](https://en.wikipedia.org/wiki/Markdown), which is one reason why I sometimes call XL an _XML without the M_.
+This can easily be mis-interpreted as being a mere markup language, something similar to [markdown](https://en.wikipedia.org/wiki/Markdown), which is one reason why I sometimes refer XL as an _XML without the M_.

 However, the true power of XL can more easily be shown by adding the clock defined previously, naming it `clock`, and then using it in the